Sanism: Etymologies

 "Sanism" was coined by Morton Birnbaum.

 The term "sanism" was coined by Morton Birnbaum during his work representing Edward Stephens, a mental health patient, in a legal case in the 1960s.
 Birnbaum was a physician, lawyer and mental health advocate who helped establish a constitutional right to treatment for psychiatric patients along with safeguards against involuntary commitment.
 Since first noticing the term in 1980, New York legal professor Michael L. Perlin subsequently continued its use.

 "Mentalism" was coined by Judi Chamberlin.

-In 1975 Judi Chamberlin coined the term mentalism in a book chapter of Women Look at Psychiatry.
+In 1975 Judi Chamberlin coined the term "mentalism" in a book chapter of Women Look at Psychiatry.
 The term became more widely known when she used it in 1978 in her book On Our Own: Patient Controlled Alternatives to the Mental Health System, which for some time became the standard text of the psychiatric survivor movement in the US.
-People began to recognize a pattern in how they were treated, a set of assumptions which most people seemed to hold about mental (ex-)patients regardless of whether they applied to any particular individual at any particular time – that they were incompetent, unable to do things for themselves, constantly in need of supervision and assistance, unpredictable, likely to be violent or irrational etc. It was realized that not only did the general public express mentalist ideas, so did ex-patients, a form of internalized oppression.
+People began to recognize a pattern in how they were treated, a set of assumptions which most people seemed to hold about mental (ex-)patients regardless of whether they applied to any particular individual at any particular time – that they were incompetent, unable to do things for themselves, constantly in need of supervision and assistance, unpredictable, likely to be violent or irrational, etc. It was realized that not only did the general public express mentalist ideas, so did ex-patients, a form of internalized oppression.

-As of 1998 these terms have been adopted by some consumers/survivors in the UK and the US, but had not gained general currency.
+As of 1998 these terms have been adopted by some consumers and survivors in the UK and the US, but had not gained general currency.
 This left a conceptual gap filled in part by the concept of 'stigma', but this has been criticized for focusing less on institutionalized discrimination with multiple causes, but on whether people perceive mental health issues as shameful or worse than they are.
 Despite its use, a body of literature demonstrated widespread discrimination across many spheres of life, including employment, parental rights, housing, immigration, insurance, health care and access to justice.
-However, the use of new "isms" has also been questioned on the grounds that they can be perceived as divisive, out of date, or a form of undue political correctness.
+However, the use of new "-isms" has also been questioned on the grounds that they can be perceived as divisive, out of date, or a form of undue political correctness.
 The same criticisms, in this view, may not apply so much to broader and more accepted terms like 'discrimination' or 'social exclusion'.

-There is also the umbrella term ableism, referring to discrimination against those who are (perceived as) disabled.
+There is also the term ableism, referring to discrimination against those who are (perceived as) disabled.
 In terms of the brain, there is the movement for the recognition of neurodiversity.
 The term 'psychophobia' (from psyche and phobia; lit. irrational fear or aversion of the mind) has occasionally been used with a similar meaning.